 MRI does not use X-rays to create images.
 Instead, it combines magnetic fields with radiowaves and uses specially designed computers to produce detailed images of internal body structures.
 While X-rays may be best for showing bones, physicians use MRI to examine "soft" tissue such as muscle, nerves, cartilage, ligaments, tendons, vertebral discs, and various internal organs.

 From the control area, the technologist will stay in constant contact with you, both visually and through an intercom.
-You will be asked to remain still for 2-10 minutes at a time while images are obtained.
+You will be asked to remain still while images are obtained.
 As the exam begins you will hear a variety of muffled thumping or clicking sounds.
 These sounds are normal and should not be cause for concern.
 Other than the muted sounds, MRI usually produces no bodily sensations.

 Depending on your study, the technologist or nurse may place an intravenous (IV) line through which a MRI contrast agent will be given.

 Most MRI exams last between 30 to 60 minutes.